onzag/itemize/docs/api/classes/server_raw_db.ItemizeRawDB.md

 in the database this is a very powerful and quite advanced method

+Updating tracked properties will result in slower speeds for the query try to avoid updating tracked properties using a raw db query

+NOTE: A raw db update is unable to update the pointers properly as it will only update the pointer in the given side while ignoring the pointers of the other side, normally the raw db update will refuse to update pointers (that is able to detect) unless dangerousForceUpdatePointers is specified

+NOTE a raw db update is unable to trigger side effects

 #### Parameters

 | Name | Type | Description |